mouseless/baked/docs/layers/domain.md

 Attributes can be directly added to types or members as well as using built-in convetion system of baked.
 A convention can be used to add/remove or configure an attribute.
-Baked provides `IDomainModelConvention<TModel>` to create custom convention classes and extension methods for `DomainModelConvetionCollection` to manage attributes.
+Baked provides `IDomainModelConvention<TModel>` to create custom convention classes and extension methods for `DomainModelConventionCollection` to manage attributes.

 ```csharp